pca2/bootcamp/javascript_2.md

 ### \_\_proto\_\_ and prototype

-By default all objects and functions in JavaScript have a prototype property.
+It's not usually displayed, but by default all objects and functions in JavaScript have a prototype property.
 If you don't explictly set it to anything, the prototype will be an empty object.

 You access an object's prototype with the `__proto__` property: